Network

 Slim Client

-The [SlimClient] is a scenery application which offers a mostly bare scene in which scenes from a server might be loaded.
+The [SlimClient] is a scenery application that offers a mostly bare scene into which scenes from a server might be loaded.
 In addition to that it offers its own camera if desired.
-If the VM parameter -Dscenery.RemoteCamera=true is set cameras from the server scene are disregarded and a local one is used.
-If it is not or to false set the server scene has to provide a camera.
+If the VM parameter -Dscenery.RemoteCamera=true is set, cameras from the server scene are disregarded and a local one is used.
+If it is not set or set to false, the server scene has to provide a camera.

 Network Adjustments